-- To develop an investigatory and analytic thinking approach to surgical pathology diagnoses. - To understand the role of intraoperative consultations in clinical decision-making. - To correlate surgical pathology findings with clinical presentation and disease pathogenesis.
+- To understand basic concepts of disease and correlation with morphology. - To develop an investigatory and analytic thinking approach to surgical pathology diagnoses. - To understand the role of intraoperative consultations in clinical decision-making. - To correlate surgical pathology findings with clinical presentation and disease pathogenesis.